adamPatrick12/study-beats-fm/README.md

 An app that allows you to browse different music channals all in one convient place.
 Whether you're studying or coding, all of your music needs are at your finger tips.
 Don’t want to listen to any music?
 The app comes equipped with ambient noise sound dials that allow you to have rain, ocean sounds or white noise in the background.

 🏆 3rd place winner in Hack4Pan, a HackAThon with over 500 applicants.
-Present to over 400+ live viewers and judged by the likes of [Ben Awad](https://www.youtube.com/c/BenAwad97) and [Matthew Pan](https://www.youtube.com/c/FryingPan)
+Presented to over 400+ live viewers and judged by the likes of [Ben Awad](https://www.youtube.com/c/BenAwad97) and [Matthew Pan](https://www.youtube.com/c/FryingPan)

 ## Preview - [Live Site](https://gallant-shockley-4b8705.netlify.app)